pragyaai/ndna/_llm/FAQ.md

 Thus, neural genomics is built on quantities that respect latent invariance properties, analogous to how DNA encodes traits regardless of cell orientation or location.
 The genome metaphor holds mathematically.

-## Isn't the apparent manifold geometry in nDNA just an artifact of high-dimensional sampling?
-How do you prove that persistent homology or curvature reflects meaningful structure rather than noise?
+✶ **Isn't the apparent manifold geometry in nDNA just an artifact of high-dimensional sampling?
+How do you prove that persistent homology or curvature reflects meaningful structure rather than noise?**

-Indeed, random point clouds in high dimensions can exhibit spurious geometric artifacts (e.g., apparent cycles).
+➠ Indeed, random point clouds in high dimensions can exhibit spurious geometric artifacts (e.g., apparent cycles).
 Neural genomics avoids this pitfall by employing statistical validation:

 - **Null models:** We compare
   $$